-- (h) Compliance with CCR's, Other Matters.
-To Buyer's knowledge, Buyer is in compliance with the terms and provisions of any covenants, conditions, restrictions, rights-of-way or easements affecting the Property. - 7.2 Continuing Accuracy, and Validity.
+(h) Compliance with CCR's, Other Matters.
+To Buyer's knowledge, Buyer is in compliance with the terms and provisions of any covenants, conditions, restrictions, rights-of-way or easements affecting the Property.

+7.2 Continuing Accuracy and Validity.
 The representations and warranties in Section 7.1(c) through (h) are provided to Seller solely to assure that the Seller will not have liability under Section 6.1 for matters that are within the knowledge of Buyer under Section 7.1 at or prior to Closing; such representations and warranties shall not be the basis for any claim against Buyer whether arising before or after closing, but may be used in defense of any claim asserted by Buyer against Seller under Section 6.1.
-The continuing accuracy and validity in all respects of each of the representations, warranties, and covenants of Buyer in this Contract shall be a Condition precedent to Seller's obligation to close and such representations, warranties, and covenants shall be a condition to Seller under Section 7.1(c) through (h) after the Effective Date of the Contract shall not be a condition to Seller's obligation to close if (i) Buyer still desires to close, and (ii) agrees in writing to waive any claim against Seller based upon such disclosures of new matters after the Effective Date of this Contract.
-Such representations, warranties and covenants shall survive Closing for a period of one (1) year and shall not be merged into any documents delivered at Closing. - 7.3 No Implied Representations.
+The continuing accuracy and validity in all respects of each of the representations, warranties, and covenants of Buyer in this Contract shall be a Condition precedent to Seller's obligation to close and such representations, warranties, and covenants shall be deemed remade as of Closing provided, however, that any matters disclosed by Buyer or that become known to Seller under Section 7.1(c) through (h) after the Effective Date of the Contract shall not be a condition to Seller's obligation to close if (i) Buyer still desires to close, and (ii) agrees in writing to waive any claim against Seller based upon such disclosures of new matters after the Effective Date of this Contract.
+Such representations, warranties and covenants shall survive Closing for a period of one (1) year and shall not be merged into any documents delivered at Closing.

+7.3 No Implied Representations.
 Except as otherwise specifically set forth above or elsewhere in this Agreement, neither Buyer nor any agent or representative of Buyer makes any representations or warranties to Seller relating to the Property, expressed or implied.